React Router

 In this example:

-• The first route with a path of "/" (home path) renders the Home component.
+- The first route with a path of

-• The second route with a path of /about renders the About component.
+component. - The second route with a path of

 3. Navigation: